SaurabhDayal/GO-03_RMS-chi-db/README.md

   - specific use case
 - SQL Query jmoiron
   - Get can also Returning columns while Inserting into database, alternative to Exec
+- GLOBAL, CONSTANT and Other VARIABLES
+  - use for DRY purpose and Readability
+  - naming convention for readability

 -----------------------------------------------------------------------------------------------------------------------------------------